Kempe Chains and Rooted Minors: Introduction

+We study the following problem: what are the graphs $H$ such that if $H$ is a routing graph of some graph $G$ with coloring $\mathfrak{C}$ and a transversal $T$, then $G$ has a rooted $H$\!-certificate.
+Those graphs are said to have a special property, which we call property (*).

-Let us say that a graph $K$ {\em has property (*)} if for every transversal $T$ of every coloring $\mathfrak{C}$ with $|\mathfrak{C}|=|V(K)|$ of every graph $G$ such that $K$ is isomorphic to a spanning subgraph $H$ of $H(G,\mathfrak{C},T)$, there exists a rooted $H$\!-certificate in $G$.
+\begin{definition} Let us say that a graph $K$ {\em has property (*)} if for every transversal $T$ of every coloring $\mathfrak{C}$ with $|\mathfrak{C}|=|V(K)|$ of every graph $G$ such that $K$ is isomorphic to a spanning subgraph $H$ of $H(G,\mathfrak{C},T)$, there exists a rooted $H$\!-certificate in $G$ (rooted in $T$). \end{definition}

 It is obvious that property (*) holds for $K_1$ and transfers to isomorphic copies of $K$.

-\begin{theorem} Property (*) inherits to subgraphs of $K$; furthermore, $K$ has (*) if and only if every component of $K$ has. \end{theorem}
+We will show later, that property (*) inherits to subgraphs of $K$ and that $K$ has property (*) if and only if every component of $K$ has.